eriktier/RomT102Disassembly/README.md

 * *My trusty T102 with REXClassic and Cleuseau/ROM2 opt-rom*: There is nothing like using the real thing to quickly run a hex-dump or disassembly (using the Cleuseau/ROM2 opt-rom);
 * *VirtualT*: this emulator includes an IDE, Assembler, Dis-assembler, Debugger and Monitor.
 These are indispensable in testing whether the new assembler source code reproduces the exact identical ROM image;
 * *[Visual Studio Code](https://code.visualstudio.com/)*: This excellent editor is used as the main editor for the assembly files.
 It helps greatly with the editing, but also allows quick navigation and documentation previews on all addresses and labels in the source code.
 The built-in diff tool has been instrumental in merging the M100 documentation to the T102 dissassembly;
-* *[Intel 8080 Macro-Assembler](https://marketplace.visualstudio.com/items?itemName=mborik.i8080-macroasm) plugin*: this plugin does syntax highlighting which helps a lot.
+* *[Intel 8080 Macro-Assembler](https://marketplace.visualstudio.com/items?itemName=mborik.i8080-macroasm) plugin*: this Visual Studio Code plugin does syntax highlighting which helps a lot.

 ## Standing on the shoulders of giants